How To Sell A Portion Of Your House In Texas: A Guide To Property Division

 How to Determine the Value of a Partial Property Sale

-Then, think about the specific characteristics of the portion of the property you plan to carve out, including its size, its location on the property, the ease of access to utilities, and present or planned improvements to the structures.
+Secondly, consider the unique attributes of the portion of the property you intend to slice out, such as its dimensions, its position relative to the entire property, the accessibility to utilities, and any existing or future modifications to the improvements.

 These locational attributes relative to the rest of the block can considerably increase or decrease its value.
 Understanding local real estate market trends as well as sales in your vicinity provides valuable insight into current market situations and the property’s subdivision value.